mobile-dev-debug-tool

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Use when inspecting or reporting the state of the running Decentraland Godot Explorer client — on desktop or on a mobile device (iOS/Android) — over the unified scene-inspector debug-hub (`cargo run -- debug-hub`; device port 9231, consumer port 9230) that the client dials out to.
 Covers the SCENE_INSPECTOR_CMD JSON protocol, the five trees (`scene`/`entity`, `ui_scene`/`ui_entity`, `avatars`/`avatar`, `app_ui`, `ping`/`scenes`), the `focus` keyboard-focus tracker, the `log`/`network` streams, the shared `filters` dict, the `websocat` helper scripts (`scripts/unified.sh`, `unified-tail.sh`), and the wiring across `godot/src/tool/debug_server/`, `scene_inspector_bridge.gd` and the Rust `SceneManager::debug_*` / `AvatarScene::debug_*` hooks.
 Also covers the `eval` command for running arbitrary GDScript against the live client (non-production only).
-Trigger when the user asks what state the running app/client is in (what scenes/realm are loaded, where the avatar is, what the UI is showing — desktop or on-device/mobile/iOS/Android), asks to connect to or host the debug-hub, or mentions the scene-inspector channel, debug-hub, port 9230/9231, `DebugWs`, `debug_collector`, websocat against the client, or running/evaluating GDScript against the running client.About this skill
+Trigger when the user asks what state the running app/client is in (what scenes/realm are loaded, where the avatar is, what the UI is showing — desktop or on-device/mobile/iOS/Android), asks to connect to or host the debug-hub, or mentions the scene-inspector channel, debug-hub, port 9230/9231, `DebugWs`, `debug_collector`, websocat against the client, or running/evaluating GDScript against the running client.Key capabilities

 Mobile dev debug tool — scene-inspector debug-hub